hannahro15/Manchester-Tourist-Project/README.md

 ## User Stories

 * As a user, it should be clear what the purpose of the website is about and what information it contains.
-* As a user, on the attractions and things to do page, when you click on the buttons it should show information on attractions and things to do, with the relevant links.
+* As a user, on the attractions and things to do page, when you click on the buttons it should show information on attractions and things to do, with the relevant links to the places.
-* As a user, on the food and drinks, hotels and transport page, when you click on the buttons it should show information on eating and drinking out, hotels, and transport, with the relevant links.
+* As a user, on the food and drinks, hotels and transport page, when you click on the buttons it should show information on eating and drinking out, hotels, and transport, with the relevant links to the places.
 * As a user, I expect the memory game to be fully functional so I can enjoy playing the game.
-* As a user, on the contact page I expect to be able to fill out and submit the form easily.
+* As a user, on the contact page I expect to be able to fill out and submit the form easily and for it to take me to the Code Institute Dump Form Processor page on another tab.
-* As a user, I expect to be directed to the correct social links which are found in the footer.
+* As a user, I expect to be directed to the correct social links on another page which are found in the footer.
-* As a user, I expect the website to be response on different screen sizes.
+* As a user, I expect the website to be responsive on different screen sizes.
 * As a user, I expect everything on the website to behave as expected on different browsers.

 ## Technologies used